 It is believed that breadsticks were first made in medieval times.
 The Italian word for breadsticks is grissini.
-These crispy breadsticks are fun and easy to make.
-Enjoy with minestrone soup or tomato basil sauce.
+Check out our how-to videos “How to Measure” and “Kneading and Shaping Dough” for some helpful tricks to make these crispy breadsticks with kids, and then enjoy with minestrone soup or tomato basil sauce.

 Makes 32 breadsticks